zackfertig/rct_progress/README.md

 - Windows: After drag-and-drop finishes, the console window stays open until you press Enter (so you can read the messages).
 - macOS (.app): Download `rct-highscores.app` and drag files onto it (Finder or Dock).
 If Gatekeeper warns, right‑click the app → Open.
 Advanced: `xattr -dr com.apple.quarantine rct-highscores.app`.
 - Linux (AppImage): When available, download `rct-highscores-*.AppImage`, mark executable, and double‑click.
 Drag files onto the launcher/icon if your desktop supports it.
 First run may offer “Integrate” into your menu.

+## What’s new in 0.2.2

+- CI: Single unified workflow builds binaries and publishes Releases with auto-generated notes.
+- CI: Stabilized PyInstaller usage across OSes; fixed Windows/macOS interpreter mismatch.
+- Linux: AppImage temporarily disabled for this tag to unblock the release; CLI one-file binary still provided.

+## What’s new in 0.2.1

+- macOS: Native .app “droplet” for true drag‑and‑drop (no Terminal needed).
+- Linux: AppImage with desktop integration and multi‑file drag‑and‑drop.
+- Windows: Fixed binary naming — .exe preserved with platform suffix in releases.

 ## 1) Generate highscores.dat (recommended)